CreateVT Action Plan

 - Vermont communities thrive through creative expression and enterprise

 - Creatives and creative enterprises succeed in a diverse, connected, and collaborative environment

-Read VTDigger Commentaries on the CreateVT Action Plan from state leaders:
+Read the Action Plan

 Community Workshop convened community gatherings and led development of the plan.
 Artist and organizer Shanta Lee Gander joined the team to complete the plan in 2021.
 Mt.
 Auburn Associates and its partners Melissa Levy of Vermont-based Community Roots and Stuart Rosenfeld directed the research portion of this project.